razetime/ngn-k-tutorial/06-numbers-and-logic.md

 The other comparison related verbs outside of these are Grade Up (`<`) and Grade Down (`>`).
 These functions are the sorting functions of K.

 Grade Up and Down both return the indices of the values of the array in their final locations.
 Some would say that they generate a *permutation vector*.
-If that doesn't make sense, let me explain with code:

-The function`{x@<x}` sorts an array in ascending order.
-Effectively, `<` and `>` allows you to sort an array with any other array.
+The function`{x@<x}` sorts an array in ascending order, for example.
+Effectively, `<` and `>` allows you to sort an array using any other array as "weights", making it much more flexible.

 All of the simple logical verbs, with the exception of *exact match* support conforming operations, and return `1` for true, and `0` for false.
 Since booleans are also numbers in K, this lets us do some interesting things with them.

 For example, let's say we want to increment all multiples of 2 in an array.
 Usually, one would check each number one at a time, and double it if it were even.

 To check if a number is even, we can use *mod* (`atom ! array`):